 The abundances of most animals observed did not differ between the area over the cable route and 50 m away

-Longnose skates (Raja rhina) were significantly more abundant along sections where the MARS cable is suspended over topography (~300 m depth), and are likely to respond to electromagnetic fields generated by the cable.
+Longnose skates (Raja rhina) were significantly more abundant along a 350-m section (~300 m depth), where there were minor (2-10 cm) suspensions in the MARS cable due to topography changes and are likely to respond to electromagnetic fields generated by the cable.

 The MARS cable has little or no detectable effect on the distribution and abundance of macrofaunal and megafaunal assemblages on a regional scale (e.g. kilometers).